Revolving Credit Facility

 Can I get a revolving credit facility with bad credit?

 If you’re looking for a revolving credit facility for a UK business that has bad credit, the good news is you may still be eligible.
 For businesses that have adverse credit, a lender may ask for more information and insist on a personal guarantee to be required.

 At Capalona, we’re dedicated to helping all businesses access money that they need.
-If you own a business with bad credit, please get in touch with us and we will do our best to help arrange funding.
+If you own a business with bad credit, please apply with us and we will do our best to find the right funding for your needs.